LoraKalt/webapp_2021_project/README.md

 Users can login via the login page where they provide their email and their password.
 If the credentials are correct, they are redirected to the home page where they can begin interacting with the site.

 ### Edit Profile
 Users can edit their profile by either clicking on their profile and then on edit or they can click on user settings.
 They can edit any field they want except for username as that is their unique identifier.

+They can change their password, but must do so through a separate page.

 ### Delete User
 Likewise, the logged in user can also delete their account if they so desired, which in return deletes all their posts and any interaction they had on the site (comments, follows, shares).

 ### Posts
-Logged in users can create and deleteposts whether they are on the homepage or their personal profile.
+Logged in users can create and delete posts whether they are on the homepage or their personal profile.
 They can also include hashtags on their post.
 If the message is blank or exceeds the character limit, they won't be able to post.

 ### Hashtags
 Hashtags function similar to most social media sites.
 Clicking on a hashtag show posts by other users with that same hashtag.
 The posts shown be sorted by number of likes and number of comments.